satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of the article, with multiple authors and peer reviewers contributing initially via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).

-We found the collaborative editing and reviewing through the use of these tools to be enjoyable and efficient, while exposing some of the above-mentioned limitations of code review systems for use in article review.
+We found the collaborative editing and reviewing through the use of these tools to be enjoyable and efficient, while exposing technological as well as sociological limitations.
+With regard to technology, some of the above-mentioned limitations of code review systems for use in article review....

+With regard to sociological limitations

 Had we solicited many more reviewers, we could have experienced more of the real-world challenges of such an open review system.

 First, as in the content of this article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
 Second, the authors reached a consensus on most issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
 Third, the authors made decisions on remaining issues without seeking approval from all other reviewers.

 When implemented on a large scale, we expect that a few selfish motives would be washed out by the individual efforts of numerous reviewers.
-Rather than expect a consensus, metrics would quantify the quality of the reviews and comments on these reviews to make a decision (as discussed earlier), and .
+Rather than expect a consensus, metrics would quantify the quality of the reviews and comments on these reviews to make a decision (as discussed earlier).

 All three of these point to the problem of reviewers reaching a consensus so that the article could be published in a timely manner.